reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 ### Persisting Reactions

-Originally, we only tracked reactions on the client side and did not persist them to the server. let's add a new `addReaction` mutation and use that to update the corresponding `Post` on the server every time the user clicks a reaction button.
+Originally, we only tracked reactions on the client side and did not persist them to the server.
+Let's add a new `addReaction` mutation and use that to update the corresponding `Post` on the server every time the user clicks a reaction button.

 ```js title="features/api/apiSlice.js"
 export const apiSlice = createApi({